Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 ### Description:
 It is a base class for every component in the Engine.
-Some base components are inherited from this class like `BaseUpdaterComponent` or `BaseRendererComponent`.
+Some base components are inherited from this class like `BaseUpdaterComponent`, `BaseRendererComponent` or `BaseColliderComponent`.
 Fistly, it looks a bad structure, because there is a cross reference.
 A `Component` has reference about its `GameObject` and the `GameObject` has reference about that `Component`.